jlandersen/vscode-vsts-build-status/README.md

 Select a build definition to monitor, and a status indicator will be visible in the status bar.

 ![Screenshot-1](assets/vscode-selection.png)
 ![Screenshot-2](assets/vscode-status.png)

+The status bar icon will become visible when the necessary settings are provided (see Configuration).
 A selected build definition in a specific workspace will be selected automatically the next time you open that workspace.

 ## Configuration